hsakuli/pa-bot-dev/README.md

-mongod - run mongo database
+These are the source files for the project: ATLAS Discord bot.

-git push origin master
+use mongod to run local db

-what discord js is necessary/ api its built for
+remotes -> git push origin master